 The Committee shall elect its Chairman and Vice-Chairman annually at the first meeting after the Annual Meeting of the Parish Council.
 Both positions must be held by Parish Councillors.

-Quorums for meetings and standards for meetings will be as per the Council’s Standing Orders for Committees.
+Quorums for meetings will be a minimum of 3 Councillors, and standards for meetings will be as per the Council’s Standing Orders for Committees.

 The Committee shall meet at least 6 times a year.